eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 3. Data gathered about students’ and instructors’ experiences.
 4. Consulting regarding content, learning, pedagogy, or logistics.
 5. Resources: Guidelines for Python, JNBs, GitHub, dashboards, etc.
-6. Faculty professional development: COVID  mainly 1-on-1 consulting.
+6. Faculty professional development: COVID caused this to be delived mainly as 1-on-1 consulting.
-7. Dissemination: 6 UBC events and 5 events beyond UBC.
+7. Dissemination: Six UBC events and 5 events beyond UBC.

 **Further details**

 1. **Python Jupyter Notebooks** were introduced for 8 courses; 6 core EOAS courses plus EOSC442 and DSCI100.
-2. **Dashboards** used (or planned) in 10 courses, 5 each core and service.
-Assignments rely on dashboards in 5 courses, others are used for demonstration, class activities or optional.
+2. **Dashboards** are used (or planned) in 10 courses, 5 each core EOAS courses and service (or elective) courses.
+Assignments rely on dashboards in 5 courses, others use dashboards for demonstration, class activities or as optional enrichment resources.
+[Fifteen apps were designed and built](dashboards.md).
+Eleven are live to view.
+Code will be made publically accessible on GitHub.
+Much was learned about techniques for designing, building, deploying and teaching or learning.
+Corresponding guidelines have been included; see "Guides" and "Tutorials" sections of the left-hand menu.
 3. **Data** gathered from or about students in 6 courses for feedback on dashboards or JNBs.
 Other data include discussion threads (TAs, instructors & developers), midterm course feedback, and surveys about prior knowledge & needs during COVID.
 4. **Consulting, or support for EOAS faculty**
    * The work of improving all 25 courses included consulting with corresponding instructors and teaching assistants about content, activities, and/or assessments.